pebreo/pebreo.github.io/midgame/MidgamePoly.md

 ## why itd work
 - its been done & ppl make it work
 - partners who engage in honest communication makes both strong & bonds strong
+- all partners willing to work relationship & themselves

 ### other resons
 - you have to work on mentak healh& commmunucation anyway